-It is both biologically expensive and debilitating to maintain an organism in stress and trauma states which is why the mammalian ANS not only has the capacity but also the impulse to return to State-0.
-We see this with wild mammals in nature: they move into an involuntary, visceral, non-verbal and non-insight based processing mode after surviving a threat.
+It is both biologically expensive and debilitating to maintain an organism in stress and trauma states, which is why the mammalian ANS has not only the capacity but also the impulse to return to State-0.
+We see this with wild mammals in nature: they move into an involuntary, visceral, nonverbal, and non-insight based processing mode after surviving a threat.
 Their nervous system is involuntarily shifting them back from State-4 to 3 to 2 to 1 to 0.
-There are many details we will not discuss in this paper about the conditions necessary for this to happen or what the process entails.
-Just know that autonomic resolution operates on very different principles than does modern psychology and the verbal, insight based mechanisms of secondary consciousness.
-This ANS resolution pathway evolved over millions of years, it is an essential feature of our biology.
-It is an essential feature that can ignite during primary consciousness.
+We will not discuss details in this paper about the conditions necessary for this to happen or what the process entails.
+Just know that autonomic resolution operates on very different principles than modern psychology and the verbal, insight-based mechanisms of secondary consciousness.
+This ANS resolution pathway evolved over millions of vears: it is an essential feature of our biology.
+It is an essential feature that is much more likely to activate during primary consciousness.